Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-status/README.md

                         dropped.
   --no-proxy            Do not use a proxy.
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 8 (seconds) --upgrade-severity {ok,warn,crit,unknown}
+Default: 8 (seconds) --unavailable-severity {ok,warn,crit,unknown}
+                        State to report when the instance does not answer with a status document.
+A refused connection, a timeout, an HTTP error or an unparsable body all mean that the instance is serving nobody.
+A rejected host name is reported as UNKNOWN regardless of this setting, because that is a wrong `--url` rather than a broken instance.
+Default: crit --upgrade-severity {ok,warn,crit,unknown}
                         State to report when the instance needs a database upgrade while maintenance mode is off.
 The instance